behdanisohrab/ATL/README.md

 ---

 build instructions:
-`make`: compile everything (except dalvik, which is precompiled from https://gitlab.com/Mis012/dalvik_standalone)

-usage:
-`./launch_activity.sh <path_to_apk> <path_to_activity>`
-example: `./launch_activity.sh test_apks/org.happysanta.gd_29.apk org/happysanta/gd/GDActivity`
+1. compile and install https://gitlab.com/Mis012/dalvik_standalone (art branch) (you can run it from builddir, but it requires some additional env variables)
+2. `mkdir builddir`
+3. `meson builddir`
+4. `ninja -C builddir`

+then, to run from builddir:
+`cd builddir`
+and
+`RUN_FROM_BUILDDIR= LD_LIBRARY_PATH=./ ANDROID_APP_DATA_DIR=../test_apks/example_data_dir/ ./android_translation_layer ../test_apks/org.happysanta.gd_29.apk -l org/happysanta/gd/GDActivity`
+(for an example of a full game working that can be distributed along this) or
+`RUN_FROM_BUILDDIR= LD_LIBRARY_PATH=./ ANDROID_APP_DATA_DIR=../test_apks/example_data_dir/ ./android_translation_layer ../test_apks/gles3jni.apk -l com/android/gles3jni/GLES3JNIActivity`
+(for a sample app using OpenGL from native code to do it's rendering) (note: the lib in `test_apks/example_data_dir/gles3jni.apk/lib/` is for x86_64, make sure you extract the lib for your architecture from the apk)

+to install:
+`meson install`

+to run after installataion:
+`ANDROID_APP_DATA_DIR=[data dir] android_translation_layer [path to apk] -l [activity to launch]`
+or just
+`android_translation_layer [path to apk] -l [activity to launch]`
+to use the default data dir of `~/.local/share/android_translation_layer/`

-note: some apps don't like runtime changes to resolution, and currently GLSurfaceView will stretch instead of changing resolution
+NOTE: some apps don't like runtime changes to resolution, and currently GLSurfaceView will stretch instead of changing resolution
-example with custom width/height: `./launch_activity.sh test_apks/org.happysanta.gd_29.apk 'org/happysanta/gd/GDActivity -w 540 -h 960'`
+to sidestep this, we allow for specifying the initial resolution, which will currently always get passed as the screen resolution to the app and to GLSurfaceView even when you resize the window. example with custom width/height: `android_translation_layer path/to/org.happysanta.gd_29.apk -l org/happysanta/gd/GDActivity -w 540 -h 960`

-NOTE: you might need to copy some files out from the apk under `data/`, e.g the `assets` folder; additionally, resources (`res`) currently need to be "decompiled" (e.g. by apktool, though this additionally replaces hex IDs with string names, which needs to be reversed)
+NOTE: you might need to copy some files out from the apk under `ANDROID_APP_DATA_DIR` (defaults to `~/.local/share/android_translation_layer/`), e.g the `assets` folder;
+additionally, resources (`res`) currently need to be "decompiled" (e.g. by apktool, though this additionally replaces hex IDs with string names, which then needs to be manually reversed;
+android studio's `inspect apk` feature is known to keep the integers)
 NOTE: on X11, Gtk might decide to use GLX, which completely messes up our EGL-dependent code.
 If you have a debug build of Gtk, you can use GDK_DEBUG=gl-egl to force the use of EGL
+NOTE: we don't currently handle signed apks; simply remove the META-INF folder from an apk to skip signature verification

 when it doesn't work:
 if you are trying to launch a random app, chances are that we are missing implementations for some